IIT-EnergySystemModels/openTEPES/README.md

   energy inflows and outflows, natural water inflows, operating reserves, ramp reserves, inertia, and electricity, hydrogen, and heat demand.

-The objective function includes two main quantifiable costs: **investment costs for generation, storage, and transmission (CAPEX)** and **expected variable operation costs (including generation, consumption, emissions, and reliability costs) (system OPEX)**.
+The objective function includes two main quantifiable costs: **investment costs for generation, storage, and transmission (CAPEX)** and **expected variable operation costs (system OPEX), including generation, consumption, emissions, and reliability costs**.

 The model formulates a **two-stage stochastic optimization** problem that includes binary generation, storage, and (electricity, hydrogen, and heat) network investment/retirement decisions; generation operation decisions (commitment, startup, and shutdown decisions are also binary); and electric line-switching